Frequently Asked Questions

-A. By mutual agreement of the tenant and owner.
+- By agreement of the tenant and landlord.

-1. During the initial lease period the owner may only terminate the lease after serious or repeated violations of the terms and conditions of the lease by the tenant or for “other good cause.”
-(See question #15)
+- During the initial lease period the landlord may only terminate the lease after serious or repeated violations of the terms and conditions of the lease by the tenant or for “other good cause.”
+(See next question)

-2. After the initial lease period the owner may terminate the lease without cause as of the last day of any month, provided the owner has given the tenant a written notice of the termination at least 20 days prior to the termination date.
+- After the initial lease period the landlord may terminate the lease without cause as of the last day of any month, provided the landlord has given the tenant a written notice of the termination at least 20 days prior to the termination date.

-3. After the initial lease period the owner may terminate the lease for serious or repeated violations of the terms of the lease by the tenant for “other good cause” at any time.
+- After the initial lease period the landlord may terminate the lease for serious or repeated violations of the terms of the lease by the tenant for “other good cause” at any time.

-What constitutes “other good cause” permitting the owner to terminate the lease?
+What constitutes “other good cause” permitting the landlord to terminate the lease?

-1. Failure by the tenant family to accept the offer of a new lease.
+- Failure by the tenant to accept the offer of a new lease.

-2. A tenant family history of disturbance of neighbors or destruction of property, or of living or housekeeping habits resulting in damage to the unit or property.
+- A tenant history of disturbance of neighbors or destruction of property, or of living or housekeeping habits resulting in damage to the unit or property.

-4. Criminal activity by the tenant family members involving crimes of physical violence to persons or property.
+- Criminal activity by the tenant involving crimes of physical violence to persons or property.

 This list of examples is intended as a non-exclusive statement of some situations included in “other good cause,” but shall in no way be construed as a limitation of “other good cause” to a situation not included in the list.

-The Tenancy Addendum also states that during the first term of the lease, the owner may not terminate the tenancy for “other good cause” unless the termination is based on something the tenant family did or failed to do.
-The Tenancy Addendum goes on to indicate that reasons 1, 5, and 6 above are not grounds for termination during the first initial term of the lease.
+The Tenancy Addendum also states that during the first term of the lease, the owner may not terminate the tenancy for “other good cause” unless the termination is based on something serious that the tenant did or failed to do.

-What happens if I want to change the terms of the lease?
+What happens if landlords want to change the terms of the lease?

-The lease permits the owner to propose a new lease to the tenant at any time after the initial lease has expired.
-The owner must give the tenant and HASCO 60 days written notice of the proposed new terms.
-If HASCO and the tenant agree to the terms, a new lease will be prepared incorporating them.
-If they are not accepted, the owner may terminate the lease.
+The landlord must give the tenant and HASCO a 60-day written notice of the proposed new terms.
+If HASCO and the tenant agree to the terms, the landlord must generate a new lease incorporating the changes.
+Should HASCO not accept the proposed changes, the landlord may terminate the lease.